YeakubSadlil/Ensemble_backtesting_stock_market/README.md

 ## 🚀 Performance Analysis
 Our ensemble strategy is pretty close to the Bollinger Bands individual strategy, but it has outperformed the benchmark (S&P 500) in terms of CAGR, Sharpe Ratio, Portfolio Value while bactested with 50 assets from 2018-22.<br>
-It coudn't beat the benchmark while backtested with some single assets for out sample data but performed well for the ```AAPL``` stock.
+- It couldn't beat the benchmark while backtested with some single assets for out sample data but performed well for the ```AAPL``` stock.<br>
+- Although the performance was better than Benchmark when going long only in a bull condition, the strategy was suffering when there were high drawdowns which indicates that the strategy is not robust enough to handle the market downturns.

-- Ensemble Notebook: We tuned our ensemble model in Google Colab for faster training.
-The notebook is available [here](https://colab.research.google.com/drive/1O85HUaClIuqZwkVQjVrm8eyI1YPINQ29?usp=sharing).
+Ensemble Notebook: We tuned our ensemble model in Google Colab for faster training.
+The notebook is available [here](https://colab.research.google.com/drive/1O85HUaClIuqZwkVQjVrm8eyI1YPINQ29?usp=sharing) or check the `Test_ensemble_InSample.ipynb` in the folder `ML Models`.

 **The table below shows the performance comparison on in-sample data**
 | Metric | Benchmark | Bollinger Bands | LSTM + Bollinger Ensemble |